 What is a medical abortion?

-A medical abortion is an alternative to surgical abortion that was approved in the US by the FDA in September 2000.
-After a pregnancy is confirmed, a medical abortion is performed by administering prescription medications (either an injection or pills) that will induce an expulsion of the uterine lining and the implanted fertilized egg.
-These medications (a combination of mifepristone and misoprostol or methotrexate and misoprostol) are collectively called RU-486.
-Mifepristone is more commonly used than methotrexate because it is more effective and more predictable.
-These medications are not the same thing as emergency contraception, also known as "the morning after pills."
-As an abortion method, RU-486 can be used up to 7 weeks after the last menstrual period.
+A medical abortion, often referred to as the "abortion pill," is an alternative to surgical abortion that was approved in the US by the FDA in September 2000.
+These medications are not the same thing as emergency contraception, also known as the "morning after pill."
+After a pregnancy is confirmed, a medical abortion is performed by administering prescription medications that will induce an expulsion of the uterine lining and the implanted fertilized egg.

 Is abortion legal in Rhode Island?

 Yes.
 Abortion is legal, but there are restrictions if you are under 18.
 In Rhode Island, people under 18 are required to have the consent of one parent or legal guardian to have an abortion.
 If this is not possible, the state provides an alternative called "judicial bypass" which means you go to court to have a judge determine that you are mature enough to make this decision without a parent or guardian's consent.
 (Local abortion clinics can link you to counselors trained to help with this process and to accompany you to court.)
 In neighboring Massachusetts, parental consent or judicial bypass is required if you are under 16.